diegotty/obsidian_vault/year 3, semester 1/cybersecurity/03 - authentication.md

 *one-time password* devices have a secret key to generate an OTP, that the user enters and the system valides
 - such devices use a block cipher/hash function to combine secret key and time or nonce (coined for one occasion) value to create the OTP
+- they contain a tamper-resistant module (TRSM) to store the secret key securely
+#### TOTPs
-- they contain a tamper-resistant module (TRSM) to store the secret key securely suc OTPs can be time-based, used in many hardware tokens and by many mobile authenticator apps
+such OTPs can be time-based (*TOTPs*), used in many hardware tokens and by many mobile authenticator apps the client and the server both share a secret key and a time step (in seconds). both the client and the server calculate a `T` value (`current_unix_time/time_step`).
+`T` is then used in the HMAC (hash-based [[02 - cryptography#MAC|MAC]]) as the message, and the secret key is used as, well, the secret key, to get an authentication tag (that, as we know, ensures authenticity)
+- TOTPs are safe to replay attacks ! as the code changes every 30 seconds an open standard for secure authentication is *FIDO2*
+## mobile phones